fj26/DataAnalytics_Final/README.md

 25 Nondefense
 26 State and local

-EIA_electricity-consumption_sector_raw.csv:
+#### EIA_electricity-consumption_sector_raw.csv:
 The annual electricity consumptions from 1990 to 2018 in US by state, by  sector, and by provider.
 Sales to ulimate customers are used as eletricity consumptions in that sector.

 Column names without descriptors are self-explanatory.

 Year: 1990-2018
-State: 50 states + District of Columbia + US total Industry Sector Category:
+State: 50 states + District of Columbia + US total
+Industry Sector Category:
-"Energy-Only Providers": Only energy service without delivery "Full-Service Providers": Energy and delivery services "Total Electric Industry": Sum of both providers above
+"Energy-Only Providers": Only energy service without delivery
+"Full-Service Providers": Energy and delivery services
+"Total Electric Industry": Sum of both providers above
 Residential: Megawatthours of electricity sold to the residential sector
 Commercial: Megawatthours of electricity sold to the commercial sector
 Industrial: Megawatthours of electricity sold to the industrial sector
 Transportation: Megawatthours of electricity sold to the transportation sector
 Other: Megawatthours of electricity sold to other sectors not fallen in above categories
 Total: Sum of megawatthours of electricity above

-EPA_GHG_Gas_raw.csv:
+#### EPA_GHG_Gas_raw.csv:
 US GHG emission data by gas types in all sectors from 1990-2017 provided by EPA's annual Inventory of U.S. Greenhouse Gas Emissions and Sinks.

 Column names without descriptors are self-explanatory.

 Year: 1990-2017
 Carbon dioxide: Concentration of CO2 in the unit of million metric tons of carbon dioxide equivalents
-Methane: Concentration of CH4 in the unit of million metric tons of carbon dioxide equivalents Nitrous oxide:Concentration of N2O in the unit of million metric tons of carbon dioxide equivalents Fluorinated gases: Concentration of fluorinated gases in the unit of million metric tons of carbon dioxide equivalents
+Methane: Concentration of CH4 in the unit of million metric tons of carbon dioxide equivalents
+Nitrous oxide:Concentration of N2O in the unit of million metric tons of carbon dioxide equivalents
+Fluorinated gases: Concentration of fluorinated gases in the unit of million metric tons of carbon dioxide equivalents
 Total: sum of all gases above for that year

-EPA_GHG_Sector_raw.csv:
+#### EPA_GHG_Sector_raw.csv:
 US GHG emission data by economic sectors for all greenhouse gases from 1990-2017 provided by EPA's annual Inventory of U.S. Greenhouse Gas Emissions and Sinks.

 Column names without descriptors are self-explanatory.

 Year: 1990-2017
-Transportation: GHG emissions in the unit of million metric tons of carbon dioxide equivalents in the transportation sector Electricity generation: GHG emissions in the unit of million metric tons of carbon dioxide equivalents in the electricity sector
+Transportation: GHG emissions in the unit of million metric tons of carbon dioxide equivalents in the transportation sector
+Electricity generation: GHG emissions in the unit of million metric tons of carbon dioxide equivalents in the electricity sector
 Industry: GHG emissions in the unit of million metric tons of carbon dioxide equivalents in the industrial sector
 Agriculture: GHG emissions in the unit of million metric tons of carbon dioxide equivalents in the agriculture sector
 Commercial: GHG emissions in the unit of million metric tons of carbon dioxide equivalents in the commercial sector
-Residential: GHG emissions in the unit of million metric tons of carbon dioxide equivalents in the residential sector U.S. territories: GHG emissions in the unit of million metric tons of carbon dioxide equivalents in all U.S. territories
+Residential: GHG emissions in the unit of million metric tons of carbon dioxide equivalents in the residential sector
+U.S. territories: GHG emissions in the unit of million metric tons of carbon dioxide equivalents in all U.S. territories
 Total: sum of emissions from all sectors above for that year

-NOAA_temp_raw.csv:
+#### NOAA_temp_raw.csv:
 US mean annual temperature and temperature anomalies from 1990 to 2017.

 Column names without descriptors are self-explanatory.

 Date: YearMonth
 Value: mean annual temperature in fahrenheit
 Anomaly: Difference from mean (53.26F) in 1990-2017 base period

-WB_pop_raw.csv:
+#### WB_pop_raw.csv:
 Total annual population data from 1960-2018 retrieved from World Bank dataset.

 Column names without descriptors are self-explanatory.

 Year

 Population by country

 ## Scripts and code